shyyhs/wikiDic/README.md

 1. Automatically crawl.
 2. Crawl the whole Japanese Wikipedia
 3. Find the english translation automatically.
 4. Resume from break-point automatically.
+(In practice it sometimes breaks down due to the network.
+When it freezes, just shut it down and run "$python crawl.py" again, it will continue its work.)
 5. Multithreads(Not yet)

 ## Usage:
+write in python2, so python==python2<br>
 $pip install beautifulsoup4<br>
 $python crawler.py